tin4g/theseed-website/README.md

 6. To test the production version, run `yarn build` followed by `yarn serve`

 ## Future Development

 - Add a light mode and ability to toggle between
 - Add a blog page
 - Continue to mess with styling
 - Add more photo collections and videos

 ### General Notes

-I made this site for the purpose of both learning a modern front-end stack and to be able to say I built my own personal site from scratch.
-This gave me the freedom of creating something actually unique, and the end result was far more performant than many bootstrap style websites, especially for the resolution of my pictures.
-This will also be constantly changing and evolving, but for now I'm happy with where it's at.
+Thank [@maxemitchell](https://github.com/maxemitchell) for your excellent work.